-In an area where the "local" beers come from breweries like Dogfish Head, Troegs, Victory, Twin Lakes and 16 Mile, brew pubs take great pride in their offerings - and offer great selections as a result.
-Only a few years after opening its first "temple of beer" in the area, Two Stones Pub now has three locations in the region, two in Delaware and one in Kennett Square.
-Great beer selections can also be found at Chelsea Tavern in downtown Wilmington (where every beer Dogfish bottles goes on the menu, for as long as it lasts), and at BBC Tavern in Greenville.
+In an area where the "local" beers come from breweries like Dogfish Head, Troegs, Yards Brewing Company and Victory Brewing Co., brew pubs take great pride in their offerings - and offer great selections as a result.
+Two Stones Pub, serving its own 2SP brews along with an impressive collection of local, regional and national craft beers, now has four locations in the region, three in Delaware and one in Kennett Square.
+Great beer selections can also be found at Chelsea Tavern in downtown Wilmington (where every beer Dogfish bottles goes on the menu, for as long as it lasts), BBC Tavern in Greenville and Buckley's Tavern in Centreville.